kubadospial/to-stream/projects/to-stream/README.md

 ## How to use it

-You just declare decorator @toStream() after an @Input() decorator.
+You just declare decorator @ToStream() after an @Input() decorator.
 Then you need to create a variable with the same name as the @Input()'s variable name with '\$' at the end and you're ready to go.

 ## Demo